Nasdaq vs Dow Jones

 IconFund5-year performance (to February 2024)Link to invest

-Amundi iconAmundi NASDAQ 100 (ANXG)164.88%Capital at risk
+Amundi iconAmundi NASDAQ 100 (ANXG)164.88%Invest with IGCapital at risk

-SPDR iconLyxor NASDAQ 100 ETF (NASL)163.76%Capital at risk
+SPDR iconLyxor NASDAQ 100 ETF (NASL)163.76%Invest with IGCapital at risk

 iShares iconiShares NASDAQ 100 (CNX1)161.79%Invest with eToroCapital at risk

-Invesco iconInvesco NASDAQ 100 (EQSG)N/ACapital at risk
+Invesco iconInvesco NASDAQ 100 (EQSG)N/AInvest with IGCapital at risk

 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

-Is it better to invest in the Dow Jones or the NASDAQ?
+Is it better to invest in the Dow Jones or the Nasdaq?

 Zoe Stabler